xdividr/dreamcloud-docs/styleguide.rst

     The SSL's encryption method can fail.

-A word about how we spell certain acronyms
+A word about how to spell certain acronyms
 ******************************************

 Always capitalize programming languages, and also pay close attention to